 A Quantitative Approach to Story Analysis

 Story Grid was invented by Shawn Coyne, an editor and author with over 25 years of publishing experience.
 The motivation for the methodology was to determine if a book “worked’ and if it didn’t, how to fix it.
-The depth and breadth of Story Grid analysis are beyond what we’re doing here but it does form some of the basis of Brand Core Value, which in Story Grid terms, would be the most important aspect of a book to get right -- its Content Genre.
+The depth and breadth of Story Grid analysis are beyond what we’re doing here but I encourage you to take a look if you're interested how to write a novel that works.

 Core Values, Big Ideas, and the Persuasion Power the Story